xandaschofield/CS181AK-GitCommandLab/answers.md

 git checkout dev
 git merge top_N
 ```
+It should fast-forward the merge!

 6. What do you think would happen if you ran the following commands?
 ```
 git checkout top_ten
 git merge dev
 ```
+Bluh bluh bluh
 7. What do you think would happen if you ran the following commands?
 ```
 git checkout dev
 git rebase top_ten
 git rebase top_N
 ```
+Booooo